 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed, Thread of Fear
+Other books by this author which I have reviewed include Deadly Promises, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed, Thread of Fear

 First in the Tracers romantic suspense series set in Austin, Texas.
 The couple focus is on Alex Lovell and Nathan Devereaux.

 Alex kind of irritates me.
 With very little actual proof, she is absolutely determined to see Craig Congan as the bad guy, and she simply accepts what her clients tell her as absolute proof.
 She never really investigates what they tell her.
 Then she gets all pissy when no one will accept her unprovable word as absolute fact.
 Arghh!

 That said, the story itself was riveting and the methods Alex used to lay a false trail to hide Melanie’s whereabouts was quite intriguing.

 Alex Lovell is furious.
 A woman she had helped to escape an abusive husband has come back to town and is now missing.
 Asking Nathan Devereaux, a local cop, for help seems to have been a mistake.
 After all, her main suspect is Melanie’s husband, a fellow cop.

 And then Troy Stockton, an old boyfriend, steps in to introduce her to the Delphi Center, a lab with state-of-the-art equipment who could user her incredible computer skills.